How to Apply for Student Aid

 You will need the following for yourself and each parent or guardian:

 - Social Security Number or Alien Registration Number

 If you have trouble finding your income and tax information, try using the IRS Data Retrieval Tool .

 In most cases, undergraduate students under the age of 24 must include their parents’ or guardians’ income in their FAFSA application.
 You do not have to report your parents’ income if you are married, a veteran, or have a legal dependent.

 If none of these criteria apply to you and you are not receiving financial assistance from a parent or legal guardian, you may request a waiver from a financial aid administrator at the university you are applying for.
 See how to attain a dependency override.

 Understanding Your SAR

 After your FAFSA application has been reviewed, you will receive a Student Aid Report (SAR) which summarizes your household information.
 Check for errors and look for your EFC, or Expected Family Contribution, in the top-right corner.
-This is the amount you will need to pay back after completing college.
+Schools use the EFC to determine your federal student aid eligibility and financial aid award.

 Trinity Education Foundation Scholarships

 We provide scholarship awardees a tangible community of support through mentoring, connection to purpose, and financial assistance.
 Our scholarships are renewable (based on your college status) and help you not only pay for college, but reduce your overall debt upon graduation.
 Learn more about the scholarships we offer here.